 Long slow distance means to train at slower than normal race pace for about 30 minutes to 2 1/2 hours, at a steady pace.45 In other words, LSD need not be slow in a leisurely sense or long – “slow” and “long” are relative.

 The level of exertion of LSD exercise is below something called the first ventilatory threshold (or aerobic threshold), which is the point when breathing suddenly becomes faster and labored, and lactate acid begins to accumulate in the blood.8 Cross it, and you can no longer talk comfortably.9 Many athletes and coaches consider exercise below the first ventilatory threshold to be low intensity.1011 For consistency, we adhere to labelling LSD as low-intensity exercise.
-However, there are many ways of categorizing exercise intensity and some classifications would describe LSD training as moderate and (at the higher end) even vigorous physical activity.121314
+However, there are many ways of categorizing exercise intensity and some classifications using heart rate would describe LSD training as moderate physical activity.121314

 Long slow distance exercise is an essential element in almost any athletes training schedule, though the perhaps less than apt description has fallen out of favor in recent times.
 Instead, the term LSD is slowly being superseded by a plethora of (less funny) names such as low-intensity steady-state cardio, easy runs, aerobic endurance, continuous exercise training, or some combination thereof.1516 Still, a rose by any other name would smell as sweet.

 Why do it?